-Educators are encouraged to send information about upcoming assignments to the library by using our Assignment Alert Form.
+Educators are encouraged to email Katie at email@example.com with information about upcoming assignments.
 The more notice we have, the better we are able to serve you and your students.
 Notify us to make sure we have materials on hand for upcoming projects and so Reference librarians may anticipate related questions.
 We can also arrange special displays of books in the library to support your assignments on various topics and themes.

-The YA Department maintains an extensive storage collection of former summer reading titles on the middle and high school lists.
+The Teen Department maintains an extensive storage collection of former summer reading titles on the middle and high school lists.
 With a range of fiction and nonfiction, classrooms may arrange to borrow a variety of single titles or an entire set.
 Click here to see the list.
-Contact email@example.com for help with this or request items directly through the catalog.
+Contact Katie at firstname.lastname@example.org for help with this or request items directly through the catalog.

 The library welcomes class visits for students of all ages.
 Library staff can give tours of the library and orientation in the use of library resources.
 In order to ensure enough staffing coverage, at least two weeks notice must be given prior to a class visit.
 Please contact us with the requested date and time at email@example.com or call 978-921-6062.
 Librarians are also available on a limited basis for outreach visits to classrooms to give library orientations and book talks.
 Again, two weeks notice is required.

-Additionally, the Bookmobile will often stop at schools – please contact Linda Caravaggio at 978-921-6062 to make arrangements.
+Additionally, the Bookmobile will often stop at schools – please contact Katie Marsh at 978-921-6062 to make arrangements.

 Programs for Teens